martonkaufmann/nvim-config/README.md

 `ctrl + o` go back to prev screen\
 `tab` go to next screen\
 `D` delete until cursor\
-`:reg` list registers and select text to paste
+`:reg` list registers and select text to paste\
+`v` in file exporer open the folder or file in a new vertical split

 https://neovim.io/doc/user/motion.html#mark-motions